Nasir Ahmed (engineer)

-Nasir Ahmed (born 1940 in Bangalore, India) is an Indian-American electrical engineer and computer scientist.
+Nasir Ahmed (born 1940) is an American electrical engineer and computer scientist.
 He is Professor Emeritus of Electrical and Computer Engineering at University of New Mexico (UNM).
 He is best known for inventing the discrete cosine transform (DCT) in the early 1970s.
 The DCT is the most widely used data compression transformation, the basis for most digital media standards (image, video and audio) and commonly used in digital signal processing.
 He also described the discrete sine transform (DST), which is related to the DCT.

 Discrete cosine transform (DCT)

 The discrete cosine transform (DCT) is a lossy compression algorithm that was first conceived by Ahmed while working at the Kansas State University, and he proposed the technique to the National Science Foundation in 1972.
 He originally intended the DCT for image compression.
 Ahmed developed a working DCT algorithm with his PhD student T. Natarajan and friend K. R. Rao in 1973, and they presented their results in a January 1974 paper.
 It described what is now called the type-II DCT (DCT-II), as well as its inverse, the type-III DCT (a.k.a.
 IDCT).

 Ahmed was the leading author of the benchmark publication, Discrete Cosine Transform (with T. Natarajan and K. R. Rao), which has been cited as a fundamental development in many works since its publication.
 The basic research work and events that led to the development of the DCT were summarized in a later publication by Ahmed entitled "How I came up with the Discrete Cosine Transform".